solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 2. BIP44 (multiple wallets, also known HD wallets)

-You can make multiple wallets from a single seed - also known as 'Hierarchical Deterministic wallets' or HD wallets:
+You สามารถ make multiple wallets from a single seed - also known as 'Hierarchical Deterministic wallets' or HD wallets:

 <SolanaCodeGroup>
    <SolanaCodeGroupItem title="TS" active>